PalisadoesFoundation/talawa/CONTRIBUTING.md

 1. The repository can be cloned locally using `git clone <forked repo url>`.
 1. Make the desired changes to the Talawa source.
 1. Run the app and test your changes.
-1. Setup [Talawa API](https://github.com/AntoTomAbraham/talawa-api) and [Talawa Admin](https://github.com/AntoTomAbraham/talawa-admin) in your local system and give http://localhost:4000/graphql (talawa api url) as the organization URL on the first screen. more details regarding setup available [here](https://palisadoesfoundation.github.io/talawa-docs/docs/talawa/talawa-introduction).
+1. Setup [Talawa API](https://github.com/AntoTomAbraham/talawa-api) and [Talawa Admin](https://github.com/AntoTomAbraham/talawa-admin) in your local system and give http://localhost:4000/graphql (talawa api url) as the organization URL on the first screen of the mobile app. more details regarding setup available [here](https://palisadoesfoundation.github.io/talawa-docs/docs/talawa/talawa-introduction).
 1. After setting up the talawa admin and talawa api create organisation in talawa admin portal and select that organisation in the mobile app.
 1. If you've added code, then test suites must be added.
    1. **_General_:**